 - U.S. Trade and Development Agency (USTDA) links U.S. businesses to export opportunities by funding project planning activities — such as feasibility studies, training and reverse trade missions — while creating sustainable infrastructure and economic growth in partner countries.

 - USAID conducts competition for contracts, grants and cooperative agreements to find qualified implementing partners for USAID/Uganda’s development assistance programs.
 An implementing partner can be a U.S. or local non-governmental organization (NGO), commercial organization, an individual, or a public international organization.
-For more information about upcoming acquisition and assistance opportunities, please visit the fedbizopps website for acquisition opportunities, the grants website for assistance opportunities, or the USAID Uganda website for more information.
+For more information about assistance opportunities, please visit the grants website for assistance opportunities, or the USAID Uganda website for more information.

 American Chamber of Commerce in Uganda